rhoneybul/udacity-data-engineering-capstone/README.md

 ### 3. Define the Data Model

-The data model choice was driven by anaylsing the schemas in step 2.
+The data model choice was driven by analysing the schemas in step 2.

 The following data model was chosen;